GenerGener/HIV_Informatics_Suite_START_HERE/README.md

 ## Alpha (in development):

 [AtlasMatcher*](https://github.com/GenerGener/AtlasMatcher) - Determine the extent to which a user's cDNA matches a given model set.
-It is designed with HIV-1 in mind, but may be absreacted for other genomic loci.
+It is designed with HIV-1 in mind, but may be absracted for other genomic loci.

 [AtlasAnnotator*](https://github.com/GenerGener/AtlasAnnotator) - Annotate AtlasMaker output with HIV-1 Atlas v1.0 GenBank annotations.